Drassil/app-framework/README.md

 5. you've a ***ready-to-build mobile app***!

+***NOTE:*** If you want to compile and run locally, you need to run following script:

+`phonegap-install-plugins` ( contains commands to install all required plugins )

+and then you need to run:

+`phonegap run <platform> --device --verbose`

+( to install on your device , overwrite <platform> with android,ios or winphone )

 ## How it works

 The app Framework can be configured to work in 4 different ways ( from most ***remote*** solution to ***local*** one) :